Skip to content

 Exterior of Tarn House at Malham Tarn | © National Trust/Emmeline Butler

 In 1946, Malham Tarn House was gifted to the National Trust as part of the wider Malham Tarn Estate in the Yorkshire Dales.
 For many decades the house was used as a field studies centre, but has been vacant since autumn 2023.
-The Trust is now carrying out essential maintenance to Malham Tarn House as it prepares to seek new tenants for this much-loved local landmark.
+The Trust is now carrying out essential maintenance to Malham Tarn House as it prepares for a new and exciting chapter.

 The history of Tarn House